Pwntus/coverage-test-service/README.md

 > Node.js backend service listening over MQTT and plotting into Google Sheets

-## Prepare a new Google Sheet to be used
+## Prepare a New Google Sheet To Be Used

 1. Go to the [Google Developers Console](https://console.developers.google.com/project)
 2. Select your project or create a new one (and select it)